 C++ provides a simple data-hiding principle based on namespaces.
-We aggregate data, functions, and variables which are related into separate namespaces.
+We aggregate related data, functions, and variables into separate namespaces.
 This facilitates information hiding.
-It also allows same identifier names to be used for different purposes.
-For example, we define a Queue data structure in C++ and place that in a Queue namespace.
+It also allows different identifiers with the same names to be used for different purposes.
+For example, we define a queue data structure in C++ and place that in a queue namespace.

 Queue.cpp